DETAILED ACTION

 an operation part configured to accept operations according to the payment (“the point of sale component 310 can recall the user's account information which can contain stored payment information such as credit card information.
 The point of sale component 310 allows a recognized user with an account to automatically make payments for concessions, food, drink, souvenirs, etc. The point of sale component 310 can securely transmit the user's payment information to the event venue's point of sale system 600.
 In this way, event staff 400 may sell items (food, drink, souvenirs, etc.) to a ticketed user 402 and receive payment by detecting the ticketed user's 402 face with an event site device 304 …”) (0062).

-It would have been obvious to a person of ordinary skill in the art before the effective filling date of the applicant’s invention for identify a user; detect that an article purchased by the user and related to an event held in a real space is handed over to the user at an event venue, as taught by Weston, sense the article to be provided to the user and read the information on the article when the article is being ejected from the container toward the outside, as taught by Kaehler for the purpose to boost sales in a broad category of goods and services and is effective to increase sales among certain segments of consumers.
+It would have been obvious to a person of ordinary skill in the art before the effective filling date of the applicant’s invention for identify a user, detect that an article purchased by the user and related to an event held in a real space is handed over to the user at an event venue; provide a virtual item usable in a virtual space to the user who has received the article, wherein the provided virtual item is a non-fungible token (NFT) whose owner information is managed in a distributed ledger using blockchain technology; register the owner information in the distributed ledger when providing the virtual item, as taught by Andon, sense the article to be provided to the user and read the information on the article when the article is being ejected from the container toward the outside, as taught by Kaehler for the purpose to incorporate detector into the article-provision system to verify which article was dispensed and to provide article information for subsequent virtual-item registration or provisioning.

-As per claims 15, Weston specifically doesn’t disclose, wherein the sensor is a short-range wireless sensor configured to read, by wirelessly communicating with a wireless communication tag attached to the article, the information on the article when the article is being ejected from the container toward the outside, however Kaehler discloses, wherein the sensor is a short-range wireless sensor configured to read, by wirelessly communicating with a wireless communication tag attached to the article, the information on the article when the article is being ejected from the container toward the outside (Examiner interprets Bluetooth or short-range wireless interfaces constitute short-range wireless sensors) (“sophisticated communications interface combining input, payment, and output functions is a short-range wireless network such as the BLUETOOTH.RTM. interface designed and promulgated by Ericsson, Inc. BLUETOOTH.RTM. is a universal radio interface in the 2.45 GHz frequency band that enables portable electronic devices to connect and communicate wirelessly via short-range, ad hoc networks … remote transaction station 100 contains an inventory of products 110 (in this embodiment, cans containing beverages).
+As per claims 15, Andon discloses, RFID or NFC tags hidden in the physical shoe, but specifically doesn’t disclose, wherein the sensor is a short-range wireless sensor configured to read, by wirelessly communicating with a wireless communication tag attached to the article, the information on the article when the article is being ejected from the container toward the outside, however Kaehler discloses, wherein the sensor is a short-range wireless sensor configured to read, by wirelessly communicating with a wireless communication tag attached to the article, the information on the article when the article is being ejected from the container toward the outside (Examiner interprets RFID, NFC, Bluetooth, or similar short-range wireless communication between a reader/sensor and a product tag as reading information on the article by wirelessly communicating with a wireless communication tag attached to the article.
+Kaehler teaches RFID interrogators/readers and RFID tags associated with products, and also teaches Bluetooth short-range wireless communication) (“sophisticated communications interface combining input, payment, and output functions is a short-range wireless network such as the BLUETOOTH.RTM. interface designed and promulgated by Ericsson, Inc. BLUETOOTH.RTM. is a universal radio interface in the 2.45 GHz frequency band that enables portable electronic devices to connect and communicate wirelessly via short-range, ad hoc networks … remote transaction station 100 contains an inventory of products 110 (in this embodiment, cans containing beverages).
 The products 110 are arranged in racks within the interior of remote transaction station 100, which may be refrigerated.
-Interspersed among products 110 in the inventory of remote transaction station 100 are special products 112”) (0031-0032).
+Interspersed among products 110 in the inventory of remote transaction station 100 are special products 112”) (0031-0032, 0037).

-It would have been obvious to a person of ordinary skill in the art before the effective filling date of the applicant’s invention for identify a user; detect that an article purchased by the user and related to an event held in a real space is handed over to the user at an event venue, as taught by Weston, wherein the sensor is a short-range wireless sensor configured to read, by wirelessly communicating with a wireless communication tag attached to the article, the information on the article when the article is being ejected from the container toward the outside, as taught by Kaehler for the purpose to boost sales in a broad category of goods and services and is effective to increase sales among certain segments of consumers.
+It would have been obvious to a person of ordinary skill in the art before the effective filling date of the applicant’s invention for identify a user, detect that an article purchased by the user and related to an event held in a real space is handed over to the user at an event venue; provide a virtual item usable in a virtual space to the user who has received the article, wherein the provided virtual item is a non-fungible token (NFT) whose owner information is managed in a distributed ledger using blockchain technology; register the owner information in the distributed ledger when providing the virtual item, as taught by Andon, wherein the sensor is a short-range wireless sensor configured to read, by wirelessly communicating with a wireless communication tag attached to the article, the information on the article when the article is being ejected from the container toward the outside, as taught by Kaehler for the purpose to use RFID/Bluetooth short-range wireless reading arrangement to read article information during dispensing to identify and track articles in automated transaction systems.

 Conclusion